Vincenzo estimated that it’d take twenty minutes to get back home. They were running, too, and there wasn’t much traffic to dodge.

 “Feeling safe with a woman?”

 “I guess.”
-He pinned her to the bed with his body and kissed her.
+He pinned her down and kissed her.
 Mezzanotte wagged her tail at his movement.
 He wished cats weren’t like this.
 They watched everything.

-He stopped fully, too fearful of moving another inch.
+He stopped, too fearful of moving another inch.
 “What?
 What’s wrong?”

 “Nothing,” she said.
-Since kissing her, her face had turned redder.
+Since kissing her, her face had gone redder.
 “I just want to ask, since you’re experimenting…”